psharma-alberta/data-science/neural-networks.md

 determines neuron's output based on whether the weighted sum is less than or greater than it

 output is 0 if weighed sum is less than threshold, 1 if weighed sum is greater than threshold

+###### Bias

+measure of how easy it is to get the perceptron to fire really big bias > easy for the perceptron to output a 1, bias is very negative > difficult for the perceptron to output a 1

 ###### Sigmoid neurons